AyeCode/userswp/readme.txt

 * Allow users to delete their account from frontend - ADDED
 * Flush rewrite rules on 404 page - REMOVED
 * Remove check for profile page for profile header shortcode so one can display it anywhere on site - CHANGED
+* Filter for adding #tab-content link for profile tabs - ADDED

 = 1.2.1.2 =
 * Changes for reCaptcha addon not showing error if not ticked - FIXED